jvonsto63/Engineering_4_Notebook-1/README.md

 ### Lessons Learned

-This assignment involved a new gadget called the
+This assignment involved a new gadget called the LSM303.
+This would be the display on which our graph would be shown.
+The assignment gave us some of the commands we had to use to set up the accelerometer and magnetometer, which was the easy part.
+Then, we had to transfer that information being run by the simpletest.py.

 ### Code